-About the Track Director: Philip Cioffari, Professor of English, is the author of five books of fiction: the mystery/thriller, CATHOLIC BOYS; the short story collection, A HISTORY OF THINGS LOST OR BROKEN, which won the Tartt Fiction Prize, and the D. H. Lawrence award for fiction; JESUSVILLE; DARK ROAD, DEAD END; and THE BRONX KILL.
+About the Track Director: Philip Cioffari, Professor of English, is the author of five books of fiction: the short story collection, A History Of Things Lost Or Broken, which won the Tartt Fiction Prize, and the D. H. Lawrence award for fiction; the novels, Jesusville; Dark Road, Dead End; Catholic Boys; The Bronx Kill; and the forthcoming novel, If Anyone Asks, Say I Died From The Heartbreaking Blues.
 His short stories and poems have been published widely in commercial and literary magazines and anthologies, including North American Review, Playboy, Michigan Quarterly Review, Northwest Review, Florida Fiction, and Southern Humanities Review.
 He has written and directed plays for Off and Off-Off Broadway, as well as various William Paterson University productions.
 His Indie feature film, LOVE IN THE AGE OF DION, which he wrote and directed, has won numerous awards, including Best Feature Film at the Long Island Int'l Film Expo, and Best Director at the NY Independent Film & Video Festival.
 He is a playwright member of the Actor's Studio in New York City.
 For more information, please visit www.philipcioffari.com.